◢ Editor-reviewed guide

 There is no single national TANF income limit because TANF is a federal block grant that lets each state set its own rules.
 The 2026 monthly income cap for a family of 3 ranges from about $200/month in Mississippi and Alabama up to $1,753/month in California.
 Most states cluster between $400 and $900/month gross.
 Confirm exact limits for your household at your state's TANF agency.

 Federal law caps lifetime TANF receipt at 60 months.
-Some states have shorter limits (24 months in Indiana, Connecticut, and Arkansas).
+Some states have shorter limits: Arkansas and Indiana cap at 24 months, Connecticut at 36 months, and Arizona at just 12 months.
 The 60-month clock counts every month you receive any federally-funded TANF benefit, even partial months.
 States can use their own funds to extend benefits beyond 60 months for hardship cases.
 Child-only TANF (where only children receive benefits) does not count against any adult's lifetime limit.

 Single parents with no child under 6 must engage in work activities at least 30 hours/week.
 Single parents with a child under 6 must work 20 hours/week.
 Two-parent households must combine 35 hours/week (55 hours if using subsidized childcare).
 Qualifying activities include paid work, on-the-job training, work experience, community service, vocational training (limited to 12 months), and job search.
 Single parents with a child under 12 months are usually exempt entirely.